raliotech/products/boards/mercury/v2/v2.0/testing/README.md

 - Servo sweep test conducted with 100g, 200g, 300g and 400g load
 - Load arm length ~ 13.5mm
+> [!TIP]
-- **It's recommended to not exceed 0.025Nm torge per servo.**
+**It's recommended to not exceed 0.025Nm torge per servo.**

-#### Servo Sweep Operation with 100g load
+#### 4.1 Servo Sweep Operation with 100g load

+> [!NOTE]
-- <span style="color:green;">Servo can successfully sweep from 0 - 180degree providing 0.013Nm torque</span>
+> - Servo can successfully sweep from 0 - 180degree providing 0.013Nm torque
 - Average current consumption < 20mA with spikes of 500mA

 ![servo_100g](img/servo_100g.png)

-#### Servo Sweep Operation with 200g load
+#### 4.2 Servo Sweep Operation with 200g load

+> [!NOTE]
-- <span style="color:green;">Servo can successfully sweep from 0 - 180degree providing 0.013Nm torque</span>
+> - Servo can successfully sweep from 0 - 180degree providing 0.013Nm torque.
 - Average current consumption < 40mA with spikes of 500mA

 ![servo_200g](img/servo_200g.png)

-#### Servo Sweep Operation with 300g load
+#### 4.3 Servo Sweep Operation with 300g load

+> [!WARNING]
-- <span style="color:orange;">Servo can successfully sweep from 0 - 180degree providing 0.040Nm torque but as soon as power is released, the servo motor is not able to hold the 300g load and it drops down.</span>
+> Servo can successfully sweep from 0 - 180degree providing 0.040Nm torque but as soon as power is released, the servo motor is not able to hold the 300g load and it drops down.

 - Average current consumption < 60mA with spikes of 500mA

 ![servo_300g](img/servo_300g.png)

-#### Servo Sweep Operation with 400g load
+#### 4.4 Servo Sweep Operation with 400g load

+> [!CAUTION]
-- <span style="color:red;">Servo failed to sweep and stalled as soon as test began causing permanent damage.</span>
+Servo failed to sweep and stalled as soon as test began causing permanent damage.
 - Stall current < 900mA

 ![servo_400g](img/servo_400g.png)